 And So Much More…

-Some of the little changes have really helped.
-Some of the small recent changes like allowing countries to enter songs in any language and not just their national language in 1999, adding in new types of cameras, pyro, and technology, adding a standing section in the front in 2013, the Eurovision voting app, and even the Eurovision YouTube livestream of a direct contest feed for the past few years have all brought bigger and better to the world’s great song contest.
+Some of the little changes have really helped as well including allowing countries to enter songs in any language and not just their national language in 1999, adding in new types of cameras, LEDs, the ways that countries are allowed and expected to prep before the show, pyro, other adaptive technology for cameras and lights, adding a standing section in front of the stage in 2013, the Eurovision voting app, and even the Eurovision YouTube livestream of a direct contest feed for the past few years have all brought bigger and better things to the world’s great song contest.

 It’s hard to say what Eurovision will keep pulling out of its hat in order to keep audiences entertained and engaged.
 Lately we’ve seen an uptick in big stage shows and fire and extremely polished music tracks but we’ve seen much less of the dancing and props as LED and peoples faces have taken over.

-As the show changes and the format is tweaked to the times I’m sure we’ll keep getting great music, and a great show from quality acts like these last year:
+As the show changes and the format is tweaked I’m sure we’ll keep getting great music and a great show from quality acts like these last year:

 So thank you Europe!
 And good luck to this years competing contestants because I can’t wait to see what you have in store for us!